 This means for me it seems that options trading has been significantly more capital efficient way of investing for cash flow.
 It is also the first side hustle where I was able to make $1,000 a month in recurring revenue.

-If you want to learn more, please take a look at my options trading eBook where I dive further into my philosophy and trading strategies.
+If you want to learn more, please take a look at my options trading eBook (affiliate link for which I might be compensated) where I dive further into my philosophy and trading strategies.